 Pay for Your Expenses During Negotiations or Trial

-We can give you the pre-settlement legal funding necessary to stay afloat and minimize economic strain, whatever expenses you need to pay.
-That way, you can focus on winning your lawsuit and negotiating the best possible settlement instead of dividing your time among various financial obligations.
+We can give you the pre-settlement legal funding necessary to stay afloat and minimize economic strain, whatever expenses you must pay.
+That way, you can focus on winning your lawsuit and negotiating the best settlement instead of dividing your time among various financial obligations.

-You can use the cash you receive to pay for nearly any expense you choose.
-For example, you might utilize the funds to cover:
+You can use the cash you receive to pay for nearly any expense.
+For example, you might utilize the funds to cover the following:

 - Medical treatment